 - Hire a licensed and bonded contractor.
 Be specific about the work which you want.
 Try to get bids from several contractors.

-- Ask for references from previous customers-CHECK OUT THE REFERENCES; try to see some of the contractor's completed projects.
+- Ask for references from previous customers; try to see some of the contractor's completed projects.

 - Insist on a written agreement, with only a small down payment.
 Have a trusted family member or friend read the agreement.
 Consider having the agreement reviewed by your lawyer if it is very complicated.
 Make the final payment only after the project is completed.

 - Check with your local Better Business Bureau or your city/county Consumer Affairs Office regarding the contractor's reliability and performance record.